Updated: Sep 5, 2021

-As a mom I had a morning and nighttime routine.
+As a mom I had a morning and nighttime routine for my three kids.
 The nighttime routine would happen in the same order to ensure that my kids would wind down and start to prepare themselves for sleep.
 After dinner we would play, then there would be bath time, story time, sing a few songs, say a prayer, then lights out... nighty night.
 If the routine didn't happen in that order the kids would not always go to bed smoothly.
 The routine was not only for their benefit, but mine as well.

 Why don't we do the same for ourselves?
 We too are children who need structure and security.
 It's just as important for your safety/security for your mental well being.
 When you add healthy habits at the beginning of the day you are setting the tone for the day.
 When you have an evening routine you set yourself up for success so when the end of the day is upon you, you are able to manage the urges to drink better as the day closes down.

-For most of us we wake up and look at our phones.
+For most of us we wake up and look at our phones because we place on our bedside table.
 When you do that you are starting your day off slammed with information.
 Perhaps you check your email or look at the news first thing.
 When you do this you have overloaded your brain with stimulus before you even have a thought about what your intention for the day is.
-If you could make one change to your morning routine I would suggest that you don't look at your phone until after you have stretched, breathed 5 cleansing breaths and thought of an intentional thought defining how you want to show up for the day
+If you could make one change to your morning routine I would suggest that you don't look at your phone until after you have stretched, breathed 5 cleansing breaths, said a gratitude about your life, and think of an intentional thought defining how you want to show up for the day.